Find Trade Colleges

 Jeweler Employment Estimates

-There were about 37,700 jobs for Jeweler in 2016 (in the United States).
+In 2016, there was an estimated number of 37,700 jobs in the United States for Jeweler.
 There is little to no growth in job opportunities for Jeweler.
-The BLS estimates 3,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.

 undefined